MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-11.3.0/protect-secrets.md

 Update-AzConfig -<parameter-name> $false
 ```

-You can also use the `$Env:<env-variable-name>` environment variable to disable the survey message.
+You can also use the `$Env:<env-variable-name>` environment variable to disable the warning message.

 ```azurepowershell
 Set-Item -Path Env:\<env-variable-name> -Value $false